fenago/machine-learning/lab_guides/lab_7.md

 outcome.
 There may be times in which asking a weaker question groups our data in a way that we end up with a better tree at the end of the day.
 However, the algorithms for building decision trees tend to work very well and very quickly, so we’ll live with this.
-I challenge you to look at the algorithms that we see in this chapter, and try to figure out ways to improve them by removing the greedy property!
+I challenge you to look at the algorithms that we see in this lab, and try to figure out ways to improve them by removing the greedy property!

 8. **How is this process any faster than going through all possible decision trees?**